Genez-io/genezio-landing-page/deployment-platform/content/posts/google_sheets_as_apis.md

 Accessing Google Sheets data programmatically can be essential for server-side applications that need to read or manipulate spreadsheet data without human interaction.
 Whether you're automating reports, synchronizing data, or managing inventory systems, accessing Google Sheets through a Service Account provides a secure and efficient solution for backend environments.

-This tutorial will guide you through accessing a Google Sheet's data from Genezio using a Service Account, which is ideal for server environments.
+This tutorial will guide you through accessing a Google Sheet's data from DeployApps using a Service Account, which is ideal for server environments.

 ## Prerequisites

 Before you start, ensure you have the following:

-- A **Genezio** account.
+- A **DeployApps** account.
 - A **Google Account**: Access to the Google Cloud Console.
 - An **Existing Google Spreadsheet**: A Google Sheet that you want to access.